ANU-0807/100-days-of-code/README.md

 - Day 35:
   Q69.
 To find the second-largest element in an array.
   Q70.
 To rotate an array to the right by k positions.
+- Day 36:
+  Q71.
+To read and print a matrix.
+  Q72.
+To find the sum of all elements in a matrix.
+- Day 37:
+  Q73.
+To find the sum of each row of a matrix and store it in an array.
+  Q74.
+To find the transpose of a matrix.
+- Day 38:
+  Q75.
+To add two matrices.
+  Q76.
+To check if a matrix is symmetric.
+- Day 39:
+  Q77.
+To check if the elements on the diagonal of a matrix are distinct.
+  Q78.
+To find the sum of the main diagonal elements for a square matrix.
+- Day 40:
+  Q79.
+To perform a diagonal traversal of a matrix.
+  Q80.
+To multiply two matrices.